Uri: The Surgical Strike: Box office

-Uri: The Surgical Strike is the 5th highest-grossing Bollywood film of 2019.
+Uri: The Surgical Strike emerged as the 5th highest-grossing Bollywood film of 2019.
 Based on box office collection, the film became the tenth highest-grossing film by 5 March 2019 produced in Bollywood until that date.

 Awards and nominations

 Impact

 The protagonist (played by Kaushal) in the film asks his squad "How's the Josh?"
 (Hinglish for "How's the spirit?")
 The squad replies "High, Sir!".
 This question is asked to the cadets in military academies in India to test their enthusiasm.
 The dialogue went viral over Indian social media and eventually became a cultural phenomenon.

 The dialogue was quoted by several individuals and institutions.
 The Indian Prime Minister Narendra Modi, while inaugurating the National Museum of Indian Cinema of Films Division of India in Mumbai, asked this question at the beginning of his address to the film fraternity attending the ceremony.
 The Indian Cricket Team, after winning ODI series in New Zealand, raised the morale of the team by asking "How’s the Josh?" for the coming Twenty20 series; and Mumbai Police used the slogan to raise awareness about cybersecurity.